 The HAA Nominating Committee deliberates over the course of the fall to develop the slates of candidates.
+Committee members discuss all nominees with the goal of creating a group of candidates who each individually bring important and complementary perspectives and experiences to Harvard’s Board of Overseers and the HAA Board.
+The committee’s work is comprehensive, considerate, and purposeful.
 In fall 2019, the committee reviewed approximately 300 individuals for possible inclusion on the Overseers ballot and approximately 200 for possible inclusion on the HAA Elected Director ballot.

 From its deliberations, the HAA Nominating Committee has presented eight candidates for the five anticipated vacancies on the Board of Overseers and nine candidates for the six available positions as HAA Elected Director.
 (The committee is responsible for nominating one and one-half times the number of vacancies which, at the time of nomination, it is anticipated will be required to be filled.)
 Candidates for Overseer may also be nominated by petition, by obtaining a prescribed number of signatures from eligible voters (in the amount of at least one percent of the number of eligible voters in the prior year’s election) by a specified date (this year, February 1, 2020).